UCSF Institutional Career Development Awards (K12)

-Contact Current UCSF K Awardees.
-UCSF faculty writing an application for a K award may wish to talk with a UCSF faculty member with a successful application for one of these career development awards (see links below to tables listing current awardees and their research abstracts).
+UCSF faculty writing an application for a K award may wish to talk with a UCSF faculty member with a successful application for one of these career development awards — see links below to tables listing current awardees and their research abstracts.

 K01.
 The purpose of the Mentored Research Scientist Development Award (K01) is to provide support and "protected time" (three, four, or five years) for an intensive, supervised career development experience in the biomedical, behavioral, or clinical sciences leading to research independence.
-(See K01 Table of UCSF awardees.)
+See current UCSF K01 awards

 K07.
 The Academic Career Award supports individuals interested in introducing or improving curricula in a particular scientific field as a means of enhancing the educational or research capacity at the grantee institution.
 Support for development activities (NIA, NIAAA, NCCAM, and ODS) is designed for more junior candidates who are interested in developing academic and research expertise.
 In addition, NCI's Cancer Prevention, Control, Behavioral, and Population Sciences Career Development Award provides support to individuals with health professional or science doctoral degrees who are not fully established investigators and who want to pursue research careers in the cancer prevention, control, population, and/or behavioral sciences.
-(See K07 Table of UCSF awardees.)
+See current UCSF K07 awards

 K08.
 The purpose of the Mentored Clinical Scientist Development Award is to support the development of outstanding clinician research scientists.
 This mechanism provides specialized study for individuals with a health professional doctoral degree committed to a career in laboratory or field-based research.
-(See K08 Table of UCSF awardees.)
+See current UCSF K08 awards

 K23.
 The purpose of the Mentored Patient-Oriented Research (POR) Career Development Award is to support the career development of investigators who have made a commitment to focus their research endeavors on patient-oriented research.
 This mechanism provides support for three to five years of supervised study and research for clinically trained professionals who have the potential to develop into productive, clinical investigators focusing on patient-oriented research.
-(See K23 Table of UCSF awardees.)
+See current UCSF K23 awards

 NIH Research Supplements to Promote Diversity in Health-Related Research.
 The NIH allows Principal Investigators holding specific types of NIH research grants to apply for funds for administrative supplements to improve the diversity of the research workforce by supporting and recruiting students, postdoctorates, and eligible investigators from groups that have been shown to be underrepresented.
-(See Diversity Supplement Table of UCSF awardees.)
+See UCSF Diversity Supplement Awards

 Mid-Level Faculty Awards

 K02.
 The Independent Scientist Award provides support for newly independent scientists who can demonstrate the need for a period of intensive research focus as a means of enhancing their research careers.
 This award is often used as a "bridge" grant between a mentored career award (K23) and a R01.
-(See K02 Table of UCSF awardees.)
+See current UCSF K02 awards

 K07.
 The Academic Career Award is used by the NIH Institutes and Centers to support individuals interested in introducing or improving curricula in a particular scientific field as a means of enhancing the educational or research capacity at the grantee institution.
 Support for leadership activities (NIA, NIAAA, NCCAM, and ODS) is designed for more senior individuals who are interested in improving the curricula and enhancing the research capacity within an academic institution.
-(See K07 Table of UCSF awardees.)
+See current UCSF K07 awards

 K22.
 The Career Transition Award is intended to facilitate the transition of investigators from the mentored to the independent stage of their careers by providing "protected time" for newly independent investigators to develop and receive support for their initial research programs.
 This award is often used as a "bridge" grant between a mentored career award (K23) and a R01.
 (No current UCSF K22 awards.)

 K24.
 Midcareer Investigator Award In Patient-Oriented Research Development of clinical mentors conducting funded research.
 The purpose of the Midcareer Investigator Award in Patient-Oriented Research is to provide support for clinician investigators to allow them protected time to devote to patient-oriented research (POR) and to act as research mentors primarily for clinical residents, clinical fellows and/or junior clinical faculty.
 This award is primarily intended for clinician investigators who are at the Associate Professor level and who have an established record of independent, peer-reviewed Federal or private research grant funding in POR.
-(See K24 Table of UCSF awardees.)
+See current UCSF K24 awards

 Other Career Development Awards

 Assist us with expanding our listing of Other Career Development Awards.
-If you are aware of awards not included here, please forward that information to the CTST Office.
+If you are aware of awards not included here, please let us know.

-Paul B. Beeson Career Development Awards in Aging Research Program (co-sponsored by NIA) is dedicated to foster the independent research careers of clinically trained investigators whose research and leadership are enhancing the health and quality of life of Americans, particularly older people.
+The Paul B. Beeson Emerging Leaders Career Development Award in Aging fosters the independent research careers of clinically trained investigators whose research and leadership are enhancing the health and quality of life of Americans, particularly older people.

-Robert Wood Johnson Foundation Physician Faculty Scholars Program.
-Junior faculty receive support to enhance their skills and productivity through institutional and national mentoring, protected time, and research experience.
+Robert Wood Johnson Foundation Physician Faculty Scholars Program supports junior faculty to enhance their skills and productivity through institutional and national mentoring, protected time, and research experience.

-Harold Amos Medical Faculty Development Program (Robert Wood Johnson Foundation).
-This program supports junior faculty from historically disadvantaged backgrounds to succeed in clinical, translational and basic science research.
-Applicants (and their mentors) apply directly to the program.
+Harold Amos Medical Faculty Development Program (Robert Wood Johnson Foundation) supports junior faculty from historically disadvantaged backgrounds to succeed in clinical, translational and basic science research.

-Burroughs Wellcome Fund Clinical Scientist Awards in Translational Research.
-The program's goal is to foster the development and productivity of established independent physician-scientists who will strengthen translational research through their own studies as well as by mentoring physician-scientist trainees.
+Burroughs Wellcome Fund Career Awards for Medical Scientists foster the development and productivity of established independent physician-scientists who will strengthen translational research through their own studies as well as by mentoring physician-scientist trainees.